 A: I had to do a lot of resistance exercises and, of course, weight training.

 Q: When you got healthy, what was the first decision you made?

 A: After my hand got strong, I decided to open a personal training business.
 I studied exercise science and became fascinated with the human body.
 Ten years later, I accomplished my goal and opened The Gym, Inc.

 A: As a personal trainer, I realized that there weren’t that many credible resources.
 I had to work hard to research places to get certified and wondered if they were legit.
-I knew it was time that someone stepped it up and offered a more attainable certification for hardcore fitness professionals like myself.
+I knew it was time that someone stepped it up and offered a more attainable certification for hardcore personal trainers like myself.

 A: You have to surround yourself with the right people, the right resources.
 Trustworthy, reliable and intelligent people to help you get to where you want to go.
 There definitely is no ‘I’ in ‘team’.
 I would also say my passion for fitness and weight training guided my ambition.
 I am extremely lucky that my passion just happened to be able to be my career.

-- Q: What quality do you have that is similar with other entrepreneurs?
+Q: What quality do you have that is similar to other entrepreneurs?

 A: I think anyone who takes a risk to start a business must have the will to get back up after getting knocked down.
 If you are going to be successful, you have to get up every time you get knocked down.
 It’s going to happen.
 It’s about how you handle it.

-- Q: If I am a personal trainer and I needed more information on NFPT, what should I do?
+Q: If I want to become a personal trainer and I need more information on NFPT, what should I do?